tkhq/docs/docs/getting-started/Quickstart-Javascript.md

 A couple of notes:
 - You will need both the public and private key to sign requests to the Turnkey API.
 - **Any code using a Turnkey API private key should only ever be run server-side.**
+- PLACEHOLDER: Explanation of Turnkey Activities -> Direct to relavant link

 ## Require the Turnkey Libraries